bschatzow/home-assistant.io/source/_integrations/persistent_notification.markdown

 ha_domain: persistent_notification
 ---

 The `persistent_notification` integration can be used to show a notification on the frontend that has to be dismissed by the user.
+The notification shows on the side bar as a number.
+Click on it will give more details.
+Suggest that a imgage be included.

 <p class='img'>
   <img src='/images/screenshots/persistent-notification.png' />